Close

 Small Emergency Grant

 The Small Emergency Grant is available to all students who require very short-term assistance who have no, or very little funding available to them.
-The typical award is £20 which is provided in the form of supermarket vouchers.
+The typical award is £20 which is provided in the form of an ASDA voucher.
 The fund is extremely limited, and criteria include, but are not limited to:

 • having less than £10 in your bank account, having utilised or at least applied for an overdraft